-There is a small drop-off car park on the boulevard outside our main entrance where you can be dropped by car or taxi.
-This is a short-stay car park except for a limited number of wheelchair parking spaces.
+There is a small drop-off car park on the Boulevard outside our main entrance where you can be dropped by car or taxi.
+This is a short-stay car park (20 mins maximum stay) except for a limited number of wheelchair parking spaces.

-The Trust has two main multi-storey car parks, one situated on Grafton Street and one on Hathersage Road.
-Both these car parks operate a Pay on Foot system which means that you pay your car parking fee prior to returning to your vehicle and driving to the exit.
+The Trust has two main multi-storey car parks; one situated on Grafton Street and one on Hathersage Road.
+Both car parks operate a Pay on Foot system, which means that you pay your car parking fee prior to returning to your vehicle and driving to the exit.